opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 }
 ```

-The ternary table has lower priority and is applied only if a matching entry is
+The ternary table has lower priority and it's applied only if a matching entry
-not found in the exact one.
+is not found in the exact one.

 **Note**: To keep things simple, we won't be using VLANs to segment our L2
 domains.
 As such, when matching packets in the `l2_ternary_table`, these will be